Learnable Weight Initialization for Volumetric Medical Image Segmentation: Related Work

+Although self-supervised pretraining approaches introduced in \cite{2022unetformer}, \cite{tang2022self}, \cite{wang2023swinmm} were proven to be effective for volumetric image segmentation, these methods heavily depend on large-scale medical datasets which consequently contributes to increased data and computational costs.
+The SOTA self-supervised pretraining methods for volumetric medical image segmentation, such as Swin UNETR \cite{tang2022self} and SwinMM \cite{wang2023swinmm} rely on large-scale datasets posing limitations in generalizability for data-scarce medical image analysis tasks.
+Swin UNETR pretraining dataset includes 5050 CT scans from 5 public datasets namely LUNA16 \cite{setio2017validation}, TCIA Covid19 \cite{desai2020chest}, LIDC \cite{armato2011lung}, HNSCC \cite{grossberg2018imaging} and TCIA Colon \cite{johnson2009accuracy}.
+SwinMM network was pretrained using 5833 volumetric scans from 8 public datasets: AbdomenCT-1K \cite{ma2021abdomenct}, BTCV \cite{Synapse}, MSD \cite{MSD}, TCIA-Covid19, WORD \cite{luo2022word}, TCIA-Colon, LIDC, and HNSCC.

-In this work, we propose a learnable weight initialization scheme that utilizes limited data to learn discriminative characteristics from the volumetric medical images, which can improve the model performance without the need of additional data or higher computation costs.
+In this work, we propose a learnable weight initialization scheme that utilizes limited available training data to learn discriminative characteristics from the volumetric medical images, which can improve the model performance without the need for any additional data or higher computation costs.
+Our approach uniquely leverages volumetric self-supervised tasks on the same dataset for weight initialization and segmentation tasks in medical imaging, demonstrating efficiency and efficacy.